-We talked to Anne Rodriguez of Kempii about waste reduction and eco-friendly products and here is what she said about it.
+Anne Rodriguez of Kempii tells us about waste reduction and eco-friendly products to ensure sustainability.

 First of all, how are you and your family doing in these COVID-19 times?